sadiasakharkar/C-Code-Crafters/README.md

 - Compilation Errors: Ensure that you are using the correct compiler and that all dependencies are installed.
 - Runtime Issues: Verify that you are running the compiled program correctly and that you have provided the necessary inputs or configurations as described in the individual project files.

+## Author

+This repository is maintained by Sadia Sakharkar.

 # Contact
 For questions, suggestions, or feedback, please open an issue or contact sakharkarsadia@gmail.com

-## Happy coding, and may your journey in C be as rewarding as it is enlightening!
+ Happy coding, and may your journey in C be as rewarding as it is enlightening!